How To Calculate and Offset Your Carbon Footprint

-While CO2 quantities involved in consumption and production in everyday life vary, there are some general truths about the greatest contributors to CO2 emissions, which are energy, transport and food.
+While CO2 quantities involved in consumption and production in everyday life vary, there are some general truths about the greatest contributors to CO2 emissions, which are:

-Electricity, unless renewable, is produced as the end result of combusting fuel.
+Electricity, unless renewable, is produced as the result of combusting fuel.
 This process, as we already know, emits carbon.
 But how much exactly?
-In Ireland, the cleanest energy sources are wind and hydroelectric power, followed by solar power.
+In Ireland, the cleanest energy sources are wind, hydroelectric power, followed by solar power.

 It is worth keeping in mind that given that carbon is produced even by the processes to manufacture equipment necessary for renewable energy (e.g. solar batteries), there is currently no carbon-free process for energy production.